 As a user you can help protect the integrity of any data you transmit to Funding Neuro by taking common precautions such as regularly allowing patching for your operating system, ensuring you are running up to date and supported anti-virus software, and only transmitting data where HTTPS appears at the beginning of the page URL (this refers to the security technology Secure Sockets Layer (SSL) and indicates that the data is being transmitted securely).

 Right of Access and Complaints

 You have the right to ask us for a copy of the personal information we hold about you or ask us to change it if you think it is wrong.
 Please contact us for more information.
 If you are unhappy with our use of your personal data, you have the right to complain to the Information Commissioner’s Office .
-We would encourage you to contact us in the first instance so we can attempt to resolve any concerns.
+We encourage you to contact us in the first instance so we can work with you to resolve any concerns.